 - If max < mat[max_index][mid+1], recur for right half of matrix.

 Time Complexity : O(rows * log(columns)).
-We recur for half number of columns.
-In every recursive call we linearly search for maximum in current mid column.
+We recur for half the number of columns.
+In every recursive call, we linearly search for the maximum in the current mid column.

 This article is contributed by Rohit Thapliyal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.